adelphi-ed-tech/au-courses/courses/open-ed.md

 slides (powerpoint or libreoffice/open document presentation) timed to automatically advance at 15 seconds (for a 5 minute presentation).

-The topic is up to you---anything related to our themes in Open Education.
+The topic is up to you—anything related to our themes in Open Education.

 Open Education Projects